JayO-1/system-design-101/README.md

 Messages Table: <br />
 ChatID (partition key) | Timestamp (sort key) | Message | metadata | UUID (Generated on receipt of the message - useful for idempotency)

-- Ordering can be maintained on the front-end using the timestamp
+- Ordering can be maintained on the front end using the timestamp
 - Writes are super important, so we will probably want to use something like Apache Cassandra
     - It will give us fast writes via its LSM Tree-based index, and quorum writes
     - In the case we want to optimise reads, we may want to think about HBase, as it uses a B-Tree index